theiceoan/Lego-Store/README.md

   * it is assumed that any user that logs in is admin because creating an admin only view would require getting your email addresses etc.

 * The user is able to login
+* The user is alerted of which bricks are almost finished (when stock reaches less than 10);
+* User is given an error message if they attempt buy more of a brick than in stock

 * User is able to use both desktop and mobile versions